 The Endive au Jambon Sauce Mornay is #22 on my list of foods to try.
 22 down, 978 to go!

 If you'd like to follow along and be a part of the 1,000 Foods Project, please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
 It's an incredible journey, please join me by signing up here. 🙂

 I hope you will enjoy this delicious Endive au Jambon Sauce Mornay, and would love to read your comments or suggestions!

 - 2 tbsp butter

 - 2 handfuls grated cheese I used Gruyere

 - Preheat your oven to 375 degrees.
 Rinse your endives.
 Split lengthwise, and place in a baking dish lined with foil.
 Season with salt and pepper.
-Divide 2 tbsp of butter, and place a dab of butter on each piece of endive.
+Divide 2 tablespoon of butter, and place a dab of butter on each piece of endive.
 Cover with parchment paper, and then bake for around 30 minutes or until tender.

 - Once tender, wrap each endive with a slice of ham.